 His career in autobody repair was more than just a job, it was his favorite hobby.
 He also enjoyed watching westerns, reading, working on puzzles and fishing.

 Friends will be received at Hinkle-Fenner Funeral Home, Friday September 11th 2020, from 4:00-8:00 PM.
 Funeral services will be held at 11:00 AM, Saturday, September 12th 2020 at Hinkle-Fenner Funeral Home with Rev. Pat Cassidy officiating.
 Interment will follow in the Parsons Cemetery.
 We kindly ask those in attendance to wear a mask and follow social distancing guidelines.
 Hinkle-Fenner Funeral Home has been entrusted with arrangements.
 Condolences can be made to the family at www.hinklefennerfuneralhome.com

-To send flowers to the family or plant a tree in memory of Herman H. Tompkins, please visit our floral store.
+To send flowers to Herman's family, please visit our floral store.